ShaunCurtis/Blazr.IRepository/Readme.md

 Note there are two internal methods:

 1. `_getItemsAsync` Gets the items.
-This builds an `IQueryable` object and returns it as an un-materialized IEnumerable.
-It will only get executed when enumerated.
+This builds an `IQueryable` object and returns it as an un-materialized `IEnumerable`.
+It only gets executed when enumerated.
 2. `_getCountAsync` Gets the count of all the records based on the filter.

 ```csharp